-My goal in this project is to share the key points I have learned (so far) about the pursuit of happiness over more than 30 years of practicing psychiatry.
+The website you are about to enter is about happiness and its pursuit.
+My goal in this project is to share the key points I have learned (so far) about the topic, over more than 30 years of practicing psychiatry.

-This work draws heavily on Buddhist psychology.
+My clinical practice, and therefore this work, draws heavily on Buddhist psychology.
 The pairing of Western Psychiatry with Buddhist principles is less unlikely than it may sound.
 Psychiatrists have been studying the pursuit of happiness (whether they realize it or not) for a little over a hundred years.
 Buddhist thinkers have been at it for more than twenty-five hundred.
 Not tapping into that body of knowledge seems inexcusable.

 Over the years of my clinical practice, I developed a deep appreciation for the foundational medical ethics principle: “First, do no harm” (primum non nocere).
 It is a precious guideline and, as I discovered, following it is much more challenging than it may seem.
 I am confident that this work meets the challenge — I trust you will find it harmless; I hope you’ll find that it surpasses that bar.